Chazzwazzler/CWME/README.md

 If you have any feedback for things that should be added to CWME please email me at chazzwazzlerdev@gmail.com with your suggestions, that is where I will be most likely to see it.
 It's best to post issues on the issues page on the repository so that other people can see it.

-I, and I'm sure anyone using CWME, would be infinitely greatful if you were to contribute to CWME.
+I, and I'm sure anyone using CWME, would be very grateful if you were to contribute to CWME.
 It takes a load off my shoulders and improves the mod engine for everyone, including me, since I am going to be using it in my current game project.